 How do you explain Wikipedia:

-ethtool is the primary means in Linux kernel-based operating systems (mainly Linux and Android) to view and change parameters of network interface controllers (NICs) and associated device driver software from application programs in
+ethtool is the primary means in Linux kernel-based operating systems (mainly Linux and Android) for viewing and modifying network interface controller (NIC) parameters and associated device driver software from application programs running in space user.

 Here are a couple of questions for you after you're done checking the page man by ethtool :

 sudo ethtool -g eno1command?

 sudo ethtool -s eno1 speed 1000 duplex full autoneg on

 The ethtool utility is another tool you should have in your toolset.